 ACE Teaching Policies (Honours and Masters)

 This document contains the policies and procedures currently in place for the delivery of Honours and Masters subjects in the Advanced Collaborative Environment by the AMSI Member Institutions.
-For the posting of subject information on the AMSI Honours and Masters subjects webpage, please use the Subject Information Guide 2018.
+For the posting of subject information on the AMSI Honours and Masters subjects webpage, please use this Subject Information Guide.